Nethravathi-C-S/OpenCart/README.md

 - Easy integration with CI/CD pipelines
 - Configurable test environment and data
 - Comprehensive reporting with screenshots on test failure

 ## Running Tests
 mvn test -DsuiteXmlFile=testng.xml

+## Contributing
+We welcome contributions!
+Please follow these steps to contribute:
+1. Fork the repository.
+2. Create a new branch (`git checkout -b feature/your-feature`).
+3. Commit your changes (`git commit -m 'Add new feature'`).
+4. Push to the branch (`git push origin feature/your-feature`).
+5. Open a Pull Request.
+Please make sure to update tests as appropriate.